 Article 10: Judges shall fulfill the following obligations:

-(2) Handling cases impartially and never twisting the law for personal gain;
+(2) Handle cases impartially and never twisting the law for personal gain;

 (3) Lawfully ensuring the procedural rights of litigation participants;

-(4) Preserving the national interests and societal public interests, and preserving the lawful rights and interests of individuals and organizations;
+(4) Preserve the national interests and societal public interests, and preserve the lawful rights and interests of individuals and organizations;

 (5) Protecting State secrets and trial work secrets;